 It’s week six of The Block 2015 and contestants are just over the halfway mark.
-While some of the renovation rookies recently learnt that their budgets are in the red and now have to seek permission from Scott Cam before making any purchases, others copped a $1,000 fine for using power tools after hours (thanks to Whitney’s video evidence)-- living room week was draining both fiscally and mentally.
+While some of the renovation rookies recently learned that their budgets are in the red and now have to seek permission from Scott Cam before making any purchases, others copped a $1,000 fine for using power tools after-hours (thanks to Whitney’s video evidence) – living room week was draining both fiscally and mentally.

 While some contestants hit the nail on the head by demolishing walls and flipping rooms to leverage the layout and aspect of their space, others didn’t quite catch on to the importance of aspect for the living area.